DeadpoolPancakes/homeautomation/README.md

 # Home Automation Project (Jarvis)
-home automation project using <a href="https://github.com/home-assistant/home-assistant">Homeassistant</a>
+home automation project using <a href="https://github.com/home-assistant/home-assistant">Homeassistant</a> at its core

 <hr/>